akka/akka/akka-docs/rst/java/persistence-query.rst

 databases).
 For example, given a library that provides a ``akka.persistence.query.noop-read-journal`` obtaining the related journal is as simple as:

-.. includecode:: code/docs/persistence/query/PersistenceQueryDocSpec.scala#basic-usage
+.. includecode:: code/docs/persistence/PersistenceQueryDocTest.java#basic-usage

-Journal implementers are encouraged to put this identified in a variable known to the user, such that one can access it via ``journalFor(NoopJournal.identifier)``, however this is not enforced.
+Journal implementers are encouraged to put this identified in a variable known to the user, such that one can access it via ``getJournalFor(NoopJournal.identifier)``, however this is not enforced.

 Read journal implementations are available as `Community plugins`_.